claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 | **Storage Clustering** | No               | No                                            | No                                             | Yes, 5-10 nodes                         |
 | **256-bit Encryption** | Yes              | Yes                                           | Yes                                            | Yes                                     |
 | **HIPAA Compliant**    | No               | Yes, eligible                                 | Yes, eligible                                  | Yes, eligible                           |
+- **AWS Snowmobile (not used anymore)**: 45-foot ship container truck.
+Used to handle 100 PB of data. (not used anymore)
+### Data Migration
+- **Provides block storage and Amazon S3-compatible object storage**
+- Usage process
+    1. Request Snowball devices from the AWS console for delivery
+    2. **Install the snowball client / AWS OpsHub on your servers**
+    3. Connect the snowball to your servers and copy files using the client
+    4. Ship back the device when you’re done (goes to the right AWS facility)
+    5. Data will be loaded into an S3 bucket
+    6. **Snowball is completely wiped**
+- Devices for data migration
+    - Snowcone
+    - Snowball Edge - Storage Optimized
+    - Snowmobile
+## AWS transfer family
+Offers fully managed support for the transfer files over **SFTP, AS2,FTPS and FTP** directly into and out of **Amazon S3 and EFS**.

 - Supported Protocols
     - **FTP** (File Transfer Protocol) - unencrypted network protocol